 Swine flu spreads so rapidly and can achieve epidemic proportions because it can spread from person to person.

-When a person with flu coughs or sneezes into air that others breathe in or when someone leaves the virus on used articles like door knobs, phones computers etc. or while taking care of a child or adult who is ill with the H1N1 flu virus.
+When a person with flu coughs or sneezes into the air that others breathe in or when someone leaves the virus on used articles like doorknobs, phones, computers, etc., or while taking care of a child or adult who is ill with the H1N1 flu virus.

 Symptoms of swine flu

-The symptoms of swine flu are similar to a usual case of influenza.
+The symptoms of swine flu are similar to a typical case of influenza.

 Who is most at risk of complications?

-Those at risk of complications are pregnant women, children and the elderly as well as those with a suppressed immunity or with a permanent diseased condition such as chronic respiratory disease.
+Those at risk of complications are pregnant women, children, the elderly, and those with a suppressed immunity or with a permanent diseased condition such as chronic respiratory disease.
 (1, 2)